 The space between two towering buildings on a Vietnam street becomes one big inhabitable plant trellis thanks to an unusual arrangement of space devised by local firm Block Architects.
 Looking up from the sidewalk, the new volume appears to have been inserted into an alleyway, occupying an interstitial space in a way that encourages the transmission of sunlight all the way from the neighboring rooflines to the ground level.
+Now, it’s a modern home with eye-catching style.

 In fact, the architects took a structure that already existed and knocked out unnecessary walls and floors to create a series of voids divided by white grids that almost seem intangible at first glance, like a graphic overlay on top of a photograph.
 The clients wanted both a private residence and an office space for their business producing handcrafted leather fashion accessories, and in this, the architects found inspiration, mimicking the way thread connects separate pieces of textiles.